Unlock the power of data with mathematical precision.

 - Lecture Time: Wednesdays, 3:30 PM – 6:00 PM

-- Office Hours: I will be available for questions until 7:00 PM after each lecture (may leave early if no one is in the classroom).
+- Office Hours: Available for questions until 7:00 PM after each lecture (may leave early if no one is in the classroom).

 Evaluation